 Before the First Visit

 Please discuss the positive aspects of dentistry with your child.
 Parents play a large part in preparing their children for their first visit to the dentist.
 Try to act relaxed and at ease.
 Children will sense your anxiety and it could have a negative impact on their experience.
 Another way to convey good feelings to your child about dental visits is to remind them that going to the dentist is a sign that they are growing up.
-You can explain that Dr. Miles, Dr. Drew, or Dr. Procter will count his or her teeth and may take pictures of them as well.
+You can explain that Dr. Miles or Dr. Drew will count his or her teeth and may take pictures of them as well.